B-S-F/yaku/README.md

 Photo by Mabel Amber from <a href="https://www.pexels.com/de-de/foto/nahaufnahme-fotografie-der-roten-und-weissen-strassenbeschilderung-117602/" target="_blank" style="color: #555;">Pexels</a>
 </figcaption>

+Yaku is a service to help you automate your software release process.
+It’s a tool, that automatically collects various files and attaches them as evidences to the related release questions and lets you know whether the questions’ requirements were met or not and why.
+Therefore, it allows you to speed up your software release preparation times by a substantial amount.
+This is achieved by configuring different autopilots that can:
+- fetch and evaluate files, stored on various platforms like SharePoint
+- fetch and evaluate tickets, managed in different platforms like Azure DevOps
+- verify signatures in pdf documents
+- and much more…

+You can also provide manual answers for the questions that can not be automated.
+So you have all of your quality assessment-related content in one place.

 ## User Documentation

 If you have already deployed Yaku, start by reviewing the [user documentation](https://b-s-f.github.io/yaku/).